hilfigertout/HackRshell/README.md

 ## Personal Note

-This project was written for fun and is intended mainly as a proof of concept.
+This project was written for fun and was intended mainly as a proof of concept.
 It was not meant for actual offensive security operations, especially given that "malicious R package" is a niche and unlikely way of gaining a foothold on a target computer.
 Off the top of my head I can see this project being used to show what can happen if an unsuspecting statistician loads just any R package and to showcase the importance of sticking to the R libraries vetted by CRAN.
 Besides that, all things considered this isn't a particularly powerful reverse shell.

+I didn't write this program with a specific target in mind.
+I wrote it because I could.
+And now, you can enjoy it too!